muratk3n/thirdwave/en/README.md

 ---

-Lots of options for people who like inverted colors on their computers (I'd tried it while back, now revisiting).
-Like, inverted color affinity is some kind of disability that is actively catered to... nice.
+Lots of options for people who like inverted colors on their computers.
+Its like inverted color affinity is some kind of disability that is actively catered to... nice.
 Could even be better on the eyes..

 ---